Website Manager

 Safety Emphasis

-Proper Gear: All required equipment—helmets, protective cups (for male players), catcher’s gear with dangling throat guard, etc.—must be worn correctly.
+Proper gear: All required equipment, including helmets, protective cups for catchers, catcher’s gear with dangling throat guard, and other required protective equipment, must be worn correctly.

-Field & Weather: Monitor for unsafe field conditions and lightning.
+Field and weather: Monitor for unsafe field conditions and lightning.

 Respect & Sportsmanship